cimd

 Benchmark

 cimd can be executed on Windows, MacOS and Linux on the commandline.
-It can function as part of a pipeline to pre-process data for network analysis, or as a standalone tool to process data.
+Either to pre-process data for grid security analysis, or as a standalone tool to process data.
+The goal is to offer an efficient interface to CGMES for both humans and machines.

 ⚡ Watch the video